Life cycle assessments applied to first generation biofuels used in France

 This work significantly clarifies our knowledge of first generation biofuels and highlights the extreme complexity of the evaluation process of energy balance and environmental well-to-wheel ", the first generation biofuels.

-In a general manner, without considering the potential effects of land use change, biofuels produced in France present energy balances and emissions of greenhouse gases are more favourable than those of fossil fuels reference (Diesel and gasoline).
+In a general manner, without considering the potential effects of land use change, biofuels produced in France (biodiesel and bioethanol) present energy balances and emissions of greenhouse gases are more favourable than those of fossil fuels reference (Diesel and gasoline).

 The study also underlines the impact of land use changes that may be discriminating.
 When the development of energy crops leads directly or not to deforestation and disappearing of grasslands, wetlands, the balance of their GHG emission may become negative in comparison with fossil fuels.